ceph/ceph/doc/cephfs/cephfs-shell.rst

     pyscript <script_path> [script_arguments]

-* Console commands can be executed inside this script with cmd ("your command") However, you cannot run nested "py" or "pyscript" commands from withinthis script Paths or arguments that contain spaces must be enclosed in quotes
+* Console commands can be executed inside this script with cmd ("your command") However, you cannot run nested "py" or "pyscript" commands from within this script Paths or arguments that contain spaces must be enclosed in quotes

 py